The Elder and Disability Law Firm, APC

 Failing to use the protections provided for the spouse of a nursing home resident: Congress did not intend for the spouse of a nursing home resident who is taking advantage of Medi-Cal to adhere to the same asset and income limits as the resident.
 While there are still caps on the amount of assets and income the spouse may have, they are generally much higher than allowed for the resident.
 There are also other protections such as the ability to purchase an immediate annuity, the right to petition for an increased community spouse resource allowance, and the right to petition for the spouse to refuse to comply with Medi-Cal’s application requirement to disclose a spouse’s assets, among others.

 Medi-Cal is a complicated program with enormous benefits.
 It can be difficult to navigate, and before beginning your application process, it would be wise to consult with an elder law professional who knows the ins and outs of this process and can make the best decisions on your behalf.
 If you wish to begin the application process for Medi-Cal or have any questions about what you have read, please do not hesitate to contact our office.
-Please contact our Redlands, CA office at (909) 888-7100.
+Please contact us today.